DML Commands - Data Loading

 Supported values: TRUE, FALSE.

-The command cannot be executed from the Worksheets page in the Snowflake web interface; instead, use the SnowSQL client to upload data files, or check the documentation for the specific Snowflake client to verify support for this command.
+The command cannot be executed from the Worksheets page in the Snowflake web interface; instead, use the SnowSQL client to upload data files, or check the documentation for a specific Snowflake client to verify support for this command.

 File-globbing patterns (i.e. wildcards) are supported.